-Being a small business owner can be an exciting venture.
-The best part about owning a small business is that you are in full control.
+Being a small business owner can be an exciting venture, and one of the best parts about owning a small business is that you’re in full control.
 You get to call the shots when it comes to marketing your business and you directly contribute to its growth and expansion.
 The reward is not only in the form of profit, but also from serving and delivering a quality product or service you believe in.

 Making sure that you’re starting a business that serves a need and is eligible for financing is key to making sure that your new business will be a success.